 His sonic presence can also be felt across a number of mediums, including television series such as Showtime’s Californication, Cartoon Network’s Samurai Jack, Audience Network’s Kingdom, WGN America’s Salem, and more, as well as video games such as Killzone: Shadow Fall, God of War: Ascension, Army of Two 40th Day, Crossfire, and Ubisoft’s Far Cry: New Dawn (co-composed with John Swihart).
 He’s also written a theme for his favorite NFL team the Tennessee Titans, and even performed the “Star-Spangled Banner” solo guitar in the rain during a Thanksgiving 2015 game.

-Bates co-wrote and produced Manson’s 2015 epic, The Pale Emperor.
-A runaway success, it crashed the Top 10 of the Billboard Top 200 at #6 and earned widespread critical acclaim with Rolling Stone hailing it as the “#1 Metal Album of 2015.”
-As the band’s lead guitarist, he dedicated over a year to touring in support of the album on the headline Hell Not Hallelujah Tour, an arena run with Slipknot, and various festivals worldwide.
-In 2017, he once again joined forces in the studio with Manson on the follow-up Heaven Upside Down and returns to the road for a string of high-profile touring.
+2014 saw the birth of a powerful partnership with Marilyn Manson.
+After meeting on a Californication performance, Bates went on to co-write and produce the 2015 epic, The Pale Emperor.
+A runaway worldwide success, it crashed the Top 10 of the Billboard Top 200 at #6 and earned widespread critical acclaim with Rolling Stone hailing it as the “#1 Metal Album of 2015.”
+Stepping into the spotlight as the band’s lead guitarist, he dedicated over a year to touring in support of the album on the headline Hell Not Hallelujah Tour, an arena run with Slipknot, and various festivals worldwide.
+In 2017, they once again joined forces in the studio for the follow-up album Heaven Upside Down, with a world tour kicking off in Budapest.